MV Gay Viking: Operations

 The five boats, including Gay Viking, were first deployed in September 1943.
 The plan was that having arrived at the Swedish port of Lysekil they would load their cargoes, before sailing back to the Humber.
 Each leg of the journey would take two days.

 The first attempt was planned for 23 September, but had to be postponed after problems developed with the boats' engines.
 It instead took place on 26 October, but was plagued with mechanical problems and bad weather.
 Gay Viking was the only vessel to make a successful round trip, returning to Britain on 30 October carrying 40 tons of cargo.
 Further attempts were made, many of them successfully, despite the loss of Master Standfast to the Germans on 2 November, and Nonsuch being rendered inoperable by continuing engine problems that limited her to making only one successful round trip.

 Gay Viking eventually made three trips, despite damaging her port engine crankshaft on 17 March 1944.
 The operation was considered a success, but the trips were brought to an end with the return of the shorter nights in 1944.
 The voyages were resumed in September 1944 under the name of Operation Moonshine, and involved carrying supplies and munitions to elements of the Danish resistance.
 Many of these attempts had to be canceled due to poor weather, or recurring difficulties with the Paxman diesel engines.
+The operation was administered by Captain James Woodeson RA from the Special Operations Executive.

 Hopewell, Nonsuch and Gay Corsair all dropped their civilian names and returned to their official designation in 1944.
 By 1945 the Navy had advanced their numbers to the new numbering scheme and they became No. 2004, 2005 and 2007 respectively.
 For some reason, Gay Viking apparently continued to sail under that name.